How to Calm Skin Redness After Shaving with Hypochlorous Acid

 For anyone whose skin also tends toward sensitivity in contexts beyond shaving, our article on HOCl and the skin barrier for sensitive skin provides a broader overview of how a pH-matched HOCl mist fits into a low-irritation skincare routine.

-Full Guard HOCl Spray
+Where Full Guard fits

 Full Guard is a cosmetic skin cleansing spray registered under the UK Cosmetic Products Regulation.
 It is not intended to treat, cure, prevent or diagnose any skin condition.
 For any active skin concern, consult a GP, dermatologist or pharmacist.